Roy-Tapas/FinTechCaseStudy/Uniswap - fintech case study.md

-* What are the other major companies in this domain?
+* What are the other major projects in this domain?

 **iInch:** a DEX aggregator offering best crypto price across DEXs